 - pioneered industrial applications for coherent fibreoptic scopes, developed originally as medical endoscopes, Bob expanded their use into the inspection of airframe, turbines, weapons, castings…;

-- as telecommunications privatized, Bob distributed early telephone answerers and cordless phones, much later was involved in an initiative to unify fixed and mobile phone services;
+- as telecommunications privatised, Bob distributed early telephone answerers and cordless phones, much later was involved in an initiative to unify fixed and mobile phone services;

 - appointed Sales Director at Dixons Stores Group’s distribution operation he launched a number of the early games consoles and other electronics products as this market proliferated; as Retail Controller at Granada TV Rentals, Bob was charged with investigating and managing the test of its move from a pure rental base into the retailing of TVs, VCRs and other brown-goods;